 What Else to Include with the Announcements

-Once you've got your free printable graduation announcements ready to go, consider other things that you might want to include in the envelope, such as a copy of your senior photo.
+Once you've got your free printable graduation announcements ready to go consider other things that you might want to include in the envelope to help save on postage.

 Get Ready to Celebrate

-One of the benefits to announcing your graduation is you'll likely get gifts from friends and relatives.
+One of the benefits of announcing your graduation is you'll likely get gifts from friends and relatives.
 So send those announcements off and prepare to celebrate.